How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 A harvest of pineapple guava (green) along with lemon guava, from our front yard garden.

-Size & Growth Rate
+Size and Growth Habits

 Pineapple guava shrubs are evergreen, with silvery gray-green, oval, thick leaves.
 Combined with their handsome structure, appearance, and easygoing nature, they’re a popular plant for ornamental landscaping and privacy – fruit aside!
-Untamed, they grow with several branching stems from the base.

 DeannaCat is touching a limb of a pineapple guava, its branch is a fuzzy silver in color due to the growth being new.
 Its leaves are a waxy green silver color.
 When you grow pineapple guava, the older growth turns more woody and brown while the new growth is lighter green to silver.